mayan-edms/Mayan-EDMS/docs/chapters/upload_wizard.rst

             WizardStep.deregister(WizardStepTags)

-This will cause the tags assigment step to not be assigned to the upload wizard anymore.
+This will cause the tags assignment step to not be assigned to the upload wizard anymore.